learn-co-curriculum/phase-1-algorithms-algorithmic-problem-solving-conclusion/README.md

 # Algorithmic Problem Solving Conclusion

+## Learning Goals

+- Review what you learned in this section

+## Conclusion

 Congrats on getting through this section!
 You've learned some extremely valuable skills in terms of being able to tackle challenging problems and identify what good code looks like.
 You're well on your way to mastering your first algorithm interview!

 To recap, we covered:

 - Define what "algorithm" means
 - Develop a process for algorithmic problem solving